Joseph-Burke/Icebreaker/README.md

 **Icebreaker is a web-scraper that fetches and displays song lyrics.**

 I created Icebreaker for the capstone project of Microverse's Ruby module.
-I was tasked with creating a web-scraper and, being a great lover of music and a great hater of adverts, I set about creating a tool that could provide lyrics to most popular, well-known music in a simple, quick and ad-free format.
+I was tasked with creating a web-scraper and, being a great lover of music and a great hater of adverts, I set about creating a tool that could provide lyrics to most popular music in a simple, quick and ad-free format.